How does this medication work? What will it do for me?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Bacterial resistance: Misuse of an antibiotic such as moxifloxacin may lead to the growth of resistant bacteria that will not be killed by the antibiotic.
 If this happens, the antibiotic may not work for you in the future.
-Although you may begin to feel better early in your course of treatment with moxifloxacin, you need to take the full course exactly as directed to finish ridding your body of the infection and to prevent resistant bacteria from taking hold.
+Although you may begin to feel better when you first start taking moxifloxacin, you need to take all the medication exactly as directed by your doctor to finish ridding your body of the infection and to prevent resistant bacteria from taking hold.
 Do not take moxifloxacin or other antibiotics to treat a viral infection such as the common cold; antibiotics do not kill viruses, and using them to treat viral infections can lead to the growth of resistant bacteria.

 Allergic reactions: In rare cases, some people may develop a severe allergic reaction to this medication.
 Signs of a severe reaction include a severe rash, swollen face, or difficulty breathing.
 If these occur, get immediate medical attention.

-Antibiotic-related diarrhea: As with other antibiotics, moxifloxacin can cause a severe form of diarrhea associated with the condition i>pseudomembranous colitis.
+Antibiotic-related diarrhea: As with other antibiotics, moxifloxacin can cause a severe form of diarrhea associated with the condition called pseudomembranous colitis.
 If you develop severe diarrhea while taking this medication, contact your doctor as soon as possible.

 Behaviour and movement changes: Rarely, this medication can cause movement disorders or behaviour changes such as agitation, anxiety, confusion, depression, tremors, hallucinations, and other mood changes.
 If you experience any of these, or notice them in a family member who is taking this medication, stop taking this medication and contact your doctor immediately.